YunYunFan Garage Kit Guide

 You can use plastic wrap in place of tape for big sections after the second layer of tape or so.

-you can remove the tape right away after airbrushing with tweezers for lacquer paints, especially thin coats. for thick coats or acrylic, wait at least overnight to remove tape.
+You can remove the tape right away after airbrushing with tweezers for lacquer paints, especially thin coats.
+For thick coats or acrylic, wait at least overnight to remove the tape.
 If you find any spots that didn't have paint, you can just re-mask that spot after it dries and spray it again.
-Alternatively use a brush if it's a very tiny spot.
+Alternatively, use a brush if it's a very tiny spot.

 If you screw up by painting too thick and have the paint bleed through the tape, you'd have to strip the paint and start over.